PaddlePaddle/PaddleSpeech/examples/librispeech/asr2/README.md

 avg.sh best exp/transformer/checkpoints 20
 CUDA_VISIBLE_DEVICES= ./local/align.sh conf/transformer.yaml data/train_960_unigram5000_units.txt exp/transformer/checkpoints/avg_10
 ```

-## Stage 6: Perplexity Caculation
+## Stage 6: Perplexity Calculation

-This stage is for caculating the perplexity of transformer language model.
+This stage is for calculating the perplexity of the transformer language model.
 The code of this stage is shown below:
 ```bash
 if [ ${stage} -le 6 ] && [ ${stop_stage} -ge 6 ]; then
     ./local/cacu_perplexity.sh || exit -1
 fi
 ```

-If you only want to caculate the perplexity of transformer language model, you can use this script:
+If you only want to calculate the perplexity of the transformer language model, you can use this script:

 ```bash
 bash run.sh --stage 6 --stop_stage 6
 ```